 How does a credit card machine work?Product Information 31 January 2018

 There’s a good chance you’ve used one in taxis, coffee shops, supermarkets, pubs, restaurants or beauty salons – card machines are everywhere these days.
 The total number of card machines in the UK is now estimated to be around 2.2 million and the number is growing.
-But how do these omnipresent devices actually work?
+But how do card machines actually work?

 In this short guide we’ll cover the nitty gritty of card machine technology and the role they play in processing payments.

 First, let’s cover the basics.
 Card machines, otherwise known as PDQ, Chip and PIN or card readers, are handheld devices that allows businesses to accept card payments electronically.
 There are three main types of card machines – countertop, portable and mobile.
 Such is the growing popularity of card payments in the UK, the majority of consumers now expect a choice to pay by card wherever they go.
 When it comes to processing payments, the role of a card machines is integral.
 Put simply, when it comes to face-to face payments, card machines make taking payments quicker, simpler and more secure.

 Once the customer selects a product or service to buy, it’s time for the customer to pay.
 The merchant will type in the total amount to be paid on the card machine and handle it to the customer.
 The customer will then confirm the total amount, insert their card, enter their PIN on the card machine and press Enter.
 For contactless transactions, the customer will only need to confirm the amount on the screen and simply tap their contactless card.
 This will then spark a whole sequence of events that take place in a matter of seconds.
 Here is the full process:

 A merchant bank receives the request from the card machine via a telephone or broadband line.
 One of the main tasks of a merchant bank is to create and maintain a merchant account that allows the business to take card payments.